developerasun/myDocumentBox-tool/myJavascript/frontEnd/myWeb/myDOM/readme.md

 - Examples of web and XML development using the DOM

 ## Introduction to DOM
-Document Object Model is an interface of a web page with object model perspective so that programming language can manipulate the web page.
+**Document Object Model** is an **interface of a web page** with object model perspective so that programming language can manipulate the web page.

 - Web page(document) <====== DOM <===== Javascript

-Note that DOM is not a programming language but rather a web API to create websites.
-DOM is programming-language-independent, meaning it can be built with any language.
+Note that DOM is not a programming language but rather **a web API** to create websites. **DOM is programming-language-independent**, meaning it can be built with any language.

 ```python
 import xml.dom.minidom as myDOM